mat-simon/ML-Project/readme.txt

 Differentiate (4 vs 8) using scikit-learn logistic regression and random forest.

 Part 2:
-Full MNIST classification using XGBoost
-Classify emotions of facial images using Catboost Regression of superconductor critical temperatures using Catboost
+Full MNIST classification using XGBoost/CatBoost Classify emotions of facial images using XGBoost/CatBoost Regression of superconductor critical temperatures using XGBoost/Catboost